-Yes, I did said “bottom feeders” and by that I’m referring slick/ fast talkers who are not certified and uneducated but who think they can be a personal trainer because they look good and like to work out.
+Yes, I said “bottom feeders.”
+These are slick/ fast talkers who are either certified or not not certified.
+They low ball the price to get clients.
 Potential clients who think all trainers are equal, might just look at price.
 That would be a loss for both them and you.

 You might be the best personal trainer on Earth and worth every penny you are asking, but some people might overlook you based just on the rate you list.
 Lastly listing the rate in your ad might make some people think there is no wiggle room for negotiation.
 I know there are trainers who would negotiate down their price if the client lived 5 minutes away, was very close to an existing client or wanted to train at a time that fit well within the trainers schedule.